 Dealing with a split family

-If you have to divide your time between your mum and dad's place, these suggestions might help.
+If you have to divide your time between your parents' places, these suggestions might help.

 Work out a Christmas plan

 Talk to your parents about how you’re going to split your time at Christmas.
 If they live close to each other, you might do lunch at one place and dinner at the other (swapping each year).
 If they live further apart, then you can swap who you spend Christmas with each year.

 Spending a lot of time with someone you don’t often see can be tough.
 Taking some time out from them might help you to have more fun when you’re together.
 Maybe chill out by listening to some music, going for a walk or chatting with a friend.

 If you’re finding it hard to cope, you might like to talk to someone who’s not so close to the situation.
 Kids Helpline 1800 55 1800 or Lifeline 13 11 14 both have counsellors who are available 24 hours a day, so feel free to call them if you feel overwhelmed.